 Where the design community meets.

-front end developer Joined about 7 years ago
+front end developer Joined almost 9 years ago

 I've been in between for like 5 years now - in between meaning that I currently work as a front end developer but started as a graphic design intern and I was always more interested in graphic design, UX theory and so on.

 I have nearly zero interest in tackling with some es6 or some build tools where you have to spend a day trying to set up the whole dev environment.

 What I like about my work is bringing static designs to life, improving them, adding motion, animations, some easing, etc. It's the visual part that I like about development.

 I assume that's what designers also like - visual part.
 And current state of front end development is much more complex than that.

 Last time I did this test I've got INFP or so.
 The definition fit me quite well back then, nowadays I believe I would lean towards more extroversion and less introversion.

 After my first internship some guys way worse than me got their job offers but I didn't.
 The explanation was that I'm not a team player.

 This struck me quite hard and even after 4 years working as a front end developer, multiple awards on international level I'm still asking myself if i'm really a team player?
 Similar thoughts go hand in hand with imposters syndrome.